 Elderberry season is here!
-Wondering what to do with all those beautiful elderberries you found on your foraging expedition?
-Check out these fantastic uses for elderberry, whether you’ve got fresh, frozen, or dried.
+Wondering what to do with all those elderberries you gathered on your foraging expedition?
+Check out these fantastic uses for elderberries, whether you’ve got fresh, frozen, or dried.

-DELICIOUS USES FOR ELDERBERRY IN THE KITCHEN AND HOME APOTHECARY
+DELICIOUS USES FOR ELDERBERRIES IN THE KITCHEN AND HOME APOTHECARY

 As you probably already know, elderberries have long been a popular folk remedy for colds and flu, and several small studies of human subjects have found that elderberry can shorten the duration and severity of a cold or flu.